pallavisprabhu/dsc180a-cis-eQTL-and-polygenic-risk-scores/README.md

 intersection = np.intersect1d(np.array(expression_df['TargetID'].apply(lambda x: x.split('.')[0])), np.array(protein_coding['SYM']))
 protein_exp = expression_df[expression_df['TargetID'].apply(lambda x: x.split('.')[0]).apply(lambda x: x in intersection)]
 ```
 The function should return the `protein_exp` DataFrame which contains all the expression levels for the protein-coding genes and the `protein_coding` DataFrame which contains the annotations for all the protein-coding genes.
-Note that this code assumes that the gene expression file and annotation file are in the same directory and have not been renamed.
+Note that this code assumes that the gene expression file (`'GD462.GeneQuantRPKM.50FN.samplename.resk10.txt'`) and annotation file (`'gene_annot.txt'`) are in the same directory and have not been renamed.
 If this is not the case, edit the code such that `pd.read_csv` in the helper function reads the file paths to each respective file.
 ```py
 def extract_protein(exp_path, annot_path):
     expression_df = pd.read_csv('GD462.GeneQuantRPKM.50FN.samplename.resk10.txt', delim_whitespace=True)